SpektroAudio/NGEN-Resources/README.md

-# NGEN - Algoritihmic MIDI Workstation - Support Repo
+# NGEN - Algoritihmic MIDI Workstation Resources

----

 ## About this Repository

-This repository contains files related to [NGEN](http://spektroaudio/ngen) such as factory content for the microSD card, printable 3D models and Python scripts.

-These files can be used to create additional parts for NGEN or to further extend NGEN's usability.
+This repository contains files related to [NGEN](http://spektroaudio/ngen) that can be used to create additional parts for NGEN or to further extend its functionality.

+**Content:**
+- Scripts: Python scripts to generate additional content for NGEN
+- MicroSD Factory Content: Factory content for the microSD card (DrumGen templates).
+- STL Files: Printable 3D models for NGEN.

 ---